Protolabs Network

-Protolabs Network is an online manufacturing platform that provides businesses on-demand access to a global network of more than 250 manufacturing partners.
+Protolabs Network, (formerly 3D Hubs), is a B2B online manufacturing marketplace that provides businesses on-demand access to a global network of more than 250 manufacturing partners.
 It is part of Protolabs’ global manufacturing services, offering 3D printing, CNC machining, injection molding and sheet metal fabrication.

-Previously known as "3D Hubs", and later "Hubs", it was acquired by Protolabs in 2021 to provide expanded capabilities and volume pricing options to designers and engineers.
+Founded as "3D Hubs", and later renamed "Hubs", it was acquired by Protolabs in 2021, and is primarily used by designers and engineers.
+In 2024, it renamed the platform Protolabs Network.

 Company

-Protolabs Network, formerly known as "3D Hubs", was founded in Amsterdam in April 2013 by Bram de Zwart and Brian Garret, with Filemon Schöffer later joining the founding team.
-It was the world’s largest peer-to-peer network of 3D printing services.
-As the company grew, it added more capabilities and higher-volume production options, changing its name to "Hubs".
+Protolabs Network was founded in Amsterdam in April 2013, as 3D Hubs, by Bram de Zwart and Brian Garret, with Filemon Schöffer.
+In 2021, it was the world's largest peer-to-peer network of 3D printing services.

-In January 2021, Minnesota-based Protolabs, a publicly traded custom part manufacturer, announced an agreement to acquire the company for $280 million in cash and stock, plus incentives.
-In January 2024, Hubs rebranded as Protolabs Network to reflect its integration with Protolabs.
+In January 2021, Minnesota-based Protolabs, a publicly traded custom part manufacturer, acquired the company for $280 million in cash and stock, plus $50 million for reaching targets based on performance.
+The subsidiary then rebranded to Hubs.
+In January 2024, Hubs again rebranded, as Protolabs Network.

-Protolabs’ technology-enabled factories in the US and Europe are complemented by its network’s expanded manufacturing capabilities, such as tighter tolerances and more complex parts.
+Protolabs’ technology-enabled factories in the US and Europe integrate more than 250 vetted manufacturers.

-Industry reports & initiatives
+Industry reports and initiatives

 The company releases regular reports on leading trends and developments within the manufacturing industry, including the 3D Printing Trend Report and the Supply Chain Resilience Report.

-Hubs also runs a yearly student grant with the aim of encouraging and supporting engineering students in their development of innovative projects.
+Hubs sponsors a yearly student grant that supports engineering students in the development of innovative projects.
 In 2020, Hubs launched the COVID-19 Manufacturing fund, to help fund and manufacture vital protective equipment such as face shields for hospitals in need during the onset of the COVID-19 pandemic.